stylextv/gsigns/README.md

 Here is a list of arguments you can use:
 Argument-Name | Description
 ------------ | -------------
-Content from cell 1 | Content from cell 2
-Content in the first column | Content in the second column Content from cell 1 | Content from cell 2
-Content in the first column | Content in the second column txt | The text that is rendered. txt-col | The text color in hexadecimal.
+txt | The text that is rendered. txt-col | The text color in hexadecimal.
 Default: RGB(255,255,255) (White) bg-url | The url to the background.
 Default: none (results in black background).